This charm measures 67 mm in length and 49 mm in

 Beginning at least as early as

 the Han Dynasty (206 BC - 230 AD), the Chinese started to wear

-charms as pendants around their necks, to
+charms as pendants around their necks, to hang from their

-temples, pagodas or other important structures.
-Some scholars
+other important structures.
+Some scholars believe

 Over the centuries, Chinese charms for various purposes and of

 different shapes gradually developed.
-Some were meant to be part
+Some were meant to

-Some of these more specialized types of charms, all with loop or
+Some of these more specialized types of charms, all with loop

-charms were worn by children and
+fish charms were worn by children and

-adults to help protect and inspire them as they faced various life crises.
-Lock charms were worn by children for protection
+adults to help protect and inspire them as they faced various

-as were gourd charms.
+charms were also worn to promote longevity as were gourd charms.
 Spade charms were meant to imitate an

 ancient form of shovel money.

 The following are Chinese charms of a different type but which

-also

-loops for wearing as pendants on necklaces or hung
+also have loops for wearing as pendants on necklaces or hung

 Han Dynasty Charms